tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/python/python-md.md

 - Python is included by default on almost every Linux and MacOS system, but you might want to use a different version than the default.
 - Python isn’t usually included by default on WindowsPython isn’t usually included by default on Windows

+`IPython` (Interactive Python) is an enhanced interactive shell built on top of the standard Python interpreter.

 ### python vs python3 command line utilities

 Tại sao lại có 2 commands: `python --version`, `python3 --version`